martinvonk/SPEI/paper/paper.md

 )
 ```

-Figure \autoref{fig:surplus_fit}a shows the cumulative histogram of precipitation surplus data for March (orange step plot), individual data points (red dots, corresponding to the same points in Figure \autoref{fig:meteo_surplus}b), and the fitted fisk distribution (blue line).
+Figure \autoref{fig:surplus_fit}a shows the cumulative histogram of precipitation surplus data for March (orange cumulative histogram), individual data points (red dots, corresponding to the same points in Figure \autoref{fig:meteo_surplus}b), and the fitted fisk distribution (blue line).
 The fisk distribution provides a good fit for the data of March, capturing the skewed nature of the observed data.
 The black dashed line illustrates the cumulative probability of a specific precipitation surplus value of 31 mm from March 1994, corresponding to approximately the 69th percentile.

 ![(a) Surplus in a certain month with the fit of the fisk (log-logistic) cumulative probability density function and (b) the transformation of to the standardized normal distribution \label{fig:surplus_fit}](figures/surplus_fit_cdf.png)